NoAvailableAlias/nano-signal-slot/README.md

 ## Deadlock Disclaimer

-Currently nano-signal-slot is not reentrant safe and **does not support** any recursive Signal operations from within Slot emission.
+The Nano::TS_Policy available in nano-signal-slot is not reentrant safe and **does not support** recursive Signal operations.
-Doing so could cause a deadlock scenario if these operations are performed across threads.
+However, the Nano::TS_Policy_Strict policy allows for recursive Signal operations at the expense of a performance impact.
-The [issue](https://github.com/NoAvailableAlias/nano-signal-slot/issues/22) will remain open until a suitable rework is ready.
+The [issue](https://github.com/NoAvailableAlias/nano-signal-slot/issues/22) will remain open until the next release.

 #### Links